Exact Sum Rules and Zeta Generating Formulas from the ODE/IM correspondence: Introduction

-While the ODE/IM correspondence has been largely explored from the algebraic structures of the integrable models, particularly via the T-/Y-systems, it is also natural to seek a spectral interpretation of these fusion relations.
+While the ODE/IM correspondence has been largely explored from the algebraic structures of integrable models, particularly via the T-/Y-systems, the direct description of global spectral data has mostly remained implicit in recursive functional relations.
+This raises the question of how to encode, in a more global and quantitative way, how spectral information is distributed across sectors and constrained by the fusion hierarchy.
+One natural language for such questions is provided by spectral zeta functions (SZFs) and their relations.
 In this direction, Ref.~\cite{Voros1983} initiated the study of algebraic relations among SZFs for Hermitian quantum systems, particularly for the quartic potential, by using exact WKB analysis.
-In the case of the quartic oscillator, the QC satisfies the identity given by
+In the case of the quartic oscillator, the QC satisfies the identity